 Bill has also been a session musician for various local and national recording projects.
 January '05, Bill played piano and synth on a series of recording sessions with the Boston Brass to recreate the Stan Kenton Christmas Album released fall 2006.
 The CD was nominated for a GRAMMY.

 Summer 2012 Bill, Edgar Pagan and Josh Dekaney formed the Grupo Pagan Trio and spent two weeks performing concerts, workshops and improvisation sessions in Sao Paulo and Rio de Janiero, Brazil and in January 2013, the trio took their music, workshops and recorded at Senzoku Gakuen College of Music, Kawasaki Province, Japan also performing at the Blue Mood Club in Tokyo.

-Bill has worked with or accompanied a number of jazz luminaries including Dave Valentin, Emedin Rivera, Ernie Watts, Lew Soloff, Jimmy Haslip and the late David "Fathead" Newman and opened for Spyro Gyra, Average White Band, Karyn White, Tom Scott and The Braxton Brothers.
+Bill has worked with or accompanied a number of jazz luminaries including Dave Valentin, Emedin Rivera, Ernie Watts, Lew Soloff, Jimmy Haslip and David "Fathead" Newman and opened for Spyro Gyra, Average White Band, Karyn White, Tom Scott and The Braxton Brothers.

 Teaching for the Music and Entertainment Industries program at Syracuse University, is tremendously rewarding!
 It's great to see students develop the myriad of skills required to make it in the music industry today.
 I see the future in the hearts and minds of my students and the passion they have for music.
 It is indeed an honor to work with and mentor these future professionals.
 As a nationally recognized clinician and educator, Bill has done workshops, clinics and lectures in Los Angeles, Detroit, Syracuse, Iowa, Buffalo, New York City, Sao Paulo, Rio de Janiero, Brazil and Kawasaki, Japan.